 Some wills expressly provide for this and/or allow the executors to instruct solicitors and pay fees.
 In many cases, the executors may need legal advice if the estate proves complex or unclear.
 If there are family disputes or problems, this is another good reason to instruct lawyers.
 More solicitors now offer flexibility and will not insist on being instructed to effectively take over the administration and charge a percentage of the value of the estate.
 Most solicitors will now offer an hourly rate or fixed fees for various aspects.
 At our firm, we also provide a helpful fixed fee service to ascertain at the beginning the value and complexity of the estate, enabling executors to make more informed decisions about whether external legal advice will be needed going forward..

-If you need legal advice on wills and probate, please do get in touch, we offer cost effective and knowledgeable advice and are a friendly bunch!
+If you need legal advice on probate, please do get in touch, we offer cost effective and knowledgeable advice and are a friendly bunch!

 Haven't found what you need yet?